 SRMP generalizes TRW-S to higher-order graphical models.

-(The experiments in the paper were performed using
+(The experiments in the paper were performed using version 1.0.

 A description of changes is here.)

 The code can also be used for computing a maximum (non-perfect) matching: the latter problem can be reduced to a perfect matching problem via a reduction described in section

 1.5.1 of Guido Schäfer's Master's thesis.
 This reduction doubles the size of the graph.

 An implementation of the maxflow algorithm described in

 An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Computer Vision.

 Yuri Boykov and Vladimir Kolmogorov.

 In IEEE Transactions on Pattern Analysis and Machine Intelligence, September 2004.